Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Related Work

-Previous studies on AI fairness have employed i) quantitative analyses by means of large-scale surveys~\cite{ferrara2024fairnessinterview,shin2019role}, ii) qualitative analyses, mostly by means of semi-structured interviews~\cite{de2025software,deng2023investigating,holstein2019improving,pant2025navigating,rakova2021responsible,ryan2023integrating,smith2025pragmatic,ryanfairness}, and iii) mixed analyses, where semi-structured or in-depth interviews are combined with other techniques like workshops or quantitative surveys~\cite{deng2023investigating,holstein2019improving,shin2019role}.
-Overall, these prior empirical studies have: i) advanced our understanding of how fairness is interpreted~\cite{ferrara2024fairnessinterview, pant2025navigating, ryan2023integrating} (especially in terms of clarity, usefulness, and feasibility~\cite{ferrara2024fairnessinterview}) and evaluated~\cite{ferrara2024fairnessinterview, ryan2023integrating, ryanfairness, de2025software, pant2025navigating, smith2025pragmatic}; ii) examined how fairness is perceived and traded off against other aspects such as AI model effectiveness, security, meeting strict deadlines, supporting missing functional or non-functional requirements, user satisfaction, and stakeholder engagement~\cite{de2025software, ferrara2024fairnessinterview, pant2025navigating, smith2025pragmatic, deng2023investigating, holstein2019improving, rakova2021responsible, ryan2023integrating, ryanfairness}; iii) identified where in the ML pipeline fairness concerns typically emerge, along with the corresponding challenges~\cite{ferrara2024fairnessinterview, holstein2019improving, ryan2023integrating}; and iv) focused on testing fairness by means of the proper strategies and tools~\cite{ferrara2024fairnessinterview, de2025software, holstein2019improving, pant2025navigating}.
-None of these studies, however, provided a comprehensive, structured analysis of how fairness concerns are formally translated into fairness requirements, officially documented, and validated throughout the entire SDLC process from a software engineering perspective.
-This paves the way for our semi-structured interview study to assess how practitioners 1) perceive and understand key fairness concepts and how fairness has been reflected in their work; 2) identify, interpret, document, and refine fairness requirements in practice, with a focus on how stakeholders are involved in their interpretation; 3) investigate how fairness concerns arise in early stages of the SDLC and the corresponding challenges; and finally 4) implement, validate, and evaluate AI fairness, as well as manage fairness trade-offs with other project goals such as model performance, usability, meeting deadlines, and functionality support prioritization.
+\imp{Beyond scope and sample characteristics,} while these prior empirical studies have: i) advanced our understanding of how fairness is interpreted~\cite{ferrara2024fairnessinterview, pant2025navigating, ryan2023integrating} (especially in terms of clarity, usefulness, and feasibility~\cite{ferrara2024fairnessinterview}) and evaluated~\cite{ferrara2024fairnessinterview, ryan2023integrating, ryanfairness, de2025software, pant2025navigating, smith2025pragmatic}; ii) examined how fairness is perceived and traded off against other aspects such as AI model effectiveness, security, meeting strict deadlines, supporting missing functional or non-functional requirements, user satisfaction, and stakeholder involvement~\cite{de2025software, ferrara2024fairnessinterview, pant2025navigating, smith2025pragmatic, deng2023investigating, holstein2019improving, rakova2021responsible, ryan2023integrating, ryanfairness}; iii) identified where in the ML pipeline fairness concerns typically emerge, along with the corresponding challenges~\cite{ferrara2024fairnessinterview, holstein2019improving, ryan2023integrating}; and iv) focused on testing fairness by means of the proper strategies and tools~\cite{ferrara2024fairnessinterview, de2025software, holstein2019improving, pant2025navigating}, none provided a comprehensive, structured analysis of how fairness concerns are formally translated into fairness requirements, officially documented, and validated throughout the entire SDLC process from a software engineering perspective. \imp{This paves the way for our semi-structured interview study to assess how practitioners 1) perceive and understand key fairness concepts and how fairness has been reflected in their work, 2) identify, interpret, document, and refine fairness requirements in practice, with a focus on how stakeholders are involved in their interpretation, 3) investigate how fairness concerns arise in the early stages of the SDLC and the corresponding challenges, and 4) implement, validate, and evaluate AI fairness, as well as manage fairness trade-offs with other project goals such as model performance, usability, deadlines, and functionality prioritization.}